thisyearnofear/IMONMYWAY/WARP.md

 ## Development Notes

 ### Socket.IO Integration
-The app uses a custom Node.js server (`server.js`) instead of Vercel's serverless functions to support real-time WebSocket connections.
-This means:
+The app uses a standalone Socket.IO backend server (`backend/backend-server.js`) for real-time WebSocket connections, separate from the Next.js frontend.
+This architecture provides:
-- Development runs on `http://localhost:3000` with both HTTP and WebSocket support
-- Production requires a Node.js hosting environment (not static hosting)
-- The Next.js app is integrated within the custom server using `next()` handler
+- **Development**: Frontend on `http://localhost:3000`, backend on `http://localhost:3001`
+- **Production**: Frontend on Netlify CDN, backend on Hetzner VPS with PM2 process management
+- **Scalability**: Backend can be scaled independently with nginx reverse proxy
+- **Security**: Dedicated backend with proper CORS configuration for production domains

 ### Location Services
 - Requires HTTPS in production for geolocation API access